-Stephen King was awarded the Lifetime Achievement Award of the National Book Awards in 2003 for "inheriting the great tradition of American literature of paying attention to plot and atmosphere, reflecting the beautiful and tragic moral truth deep in the human soul".
+The Shining by Stephen King: Stephen King was awarded the Lifetime Achievement Award of the National Book Awards in 2003 for "inheriting the great tradition of American literature of paying attention to plot and atmosphere, reflecting the beautiful and tragic moral truth deep in the human soul".
 This book is one of his masterpieces.

 It's another story about the hotel.
 The environment of the hotel itself can produce all kinds of weird plots.
 As the book says, "Any big hotel has had an ugly thing," "It's like every big hotel is haunted.
 Why?
 Hell, people come and go.

-Sometimes someone will suddenly die in the room, with heart Illness, stroke, or other diseases.
+Sometimes someone will suddenly die in the room, of heart Illness, stroke, or other diseases.
 A restaurant is a place of superstition.
 There is no 13th floor, there is no room 13, and there is no mirror behind the door to the guest room.
 These are all these things.”